twineworks/collections/README.md

 ak.set(m, "my_value");
 String v = ak.get(m);
 ```
 A small additional performance tweak is a `set()` method in addition to the regular `put()`.
 The set method does not return any previous value.
-The performance gain is marginal but noticeable, check the benchmark for details.

 It is perfectly safe to use the same accessor for different maps.
 The accessor is maximally effective if it is used on maps with up to four distinct shapes.